-ProPakistani is the largest independent news publisher in Pakistan.
-Already a leader in technology and telecom, ProPakistani is bringing the same expertise and comprehensive coverage to business, auto, startups, sports, and many other fields.
+ProPakistani is Pakistan's largest independent news publisher.
+A leader in technology and telecom, it lends the same expertise in its comprehensive coverage of business, the automotive industry, technology, startups, sports, and other news.

 Chief Content Officer